3 Types of Greenhouse Floors

-Make sure you insulate your foundation so that the floor and soil below it stays a stable temperature.
+Whatever your choice, make sure you insulate your greenhouse foundation so that the floor and soil below your greenhouse stays a stable temperature.
+Let’s go over the three different types of greenhouse flooring so you can decide which option is best for you.

 If growing directly in the soil, your greenhouse won’t have a floor.
 You can use pavers, flagstone, gravel or wood planks to create walkways if needed.

-These are some of the more popular options because they work well with raised beds.
+Finishing your greenhouse floor with stone, pavers or gravel are some of the more popular options because they work well with raised beds.
 Most of our residential clients build raised beds that connect directly to the soil beneath the greenhouse (i.e. no flooring material beneath the beds).
-We recommend this so plants root systems can grow deeper into the soil below grade.
+We recommend this so plants’ root systems can grow deeper into the soil below grade.
 We recommend creating walkways between the beds out of pavers, flagstone or crushed gravel.

-• Things can be moved more easily if they are on wheels, such as the self-wicking raised beds in the photo, right.
-Wheel barrows are also easier to handle.
+• Growing beds or tables can be moved more easily if they are on wheels, such as the self-wicking raised beds in the photo, right.
+Wheelbarrows are also easier to handle on concrete.

 • It can be easily washed down